How to File for a Divorce In Illinois

 - Despite the emotional upheaval that you and your spouse are experiencing, it is wise to shield your children from this unpleasantness if at all possible.
 Try to maintain as much of their routine as possible; continue their sports, school and social schedules.

-STEP ONE: HOW TO START DIVORCE PROCEEDINGS
+HOW TO START THE DIVORCE PROCESS

 The divorce process in Illinois begins with the filing of the Petition for Dissolution of Marriage.
 This legal form notifies the courts that you wish to divorce your spouse.